dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 # Regularization

+In our previous post to introduction to regularization, we explained why regularization is necessary and gave a brief account of two techniques $$\mathbf{L}_{1}$$ and $$\mathbf{L}_{2}$$ regularizations.
+We will give a short introduction to remaining techniques.

 ### Batch Normalization

 ### Dropout

 ### Data Augmentation

 ### Early Stopping

+This is by no means only the techniques used in regualarization.
+There are other methods like which also helps in regualarization which are not covered here.

-*In next post, we will discuss about other regularization techniques and when and how to use them.
+*In next post, we will discuss some loss functions and where to use them.
 Stay tuned!*

 # Introduction to Neural Style Transfer